rbunpat/Staff-Navigator-Legacy/README.md

 - protect api
 - make svelte send token to api
 - uhhhhhhhhh
-- change auth to actual sqlite instead of a dumb constant
+- change auth to sqlite instead of a dumb constant
 - profit???